Petro Palyvoda: Awards

-His literary works have been translated to German, Croatian, Italian, Corean and French.
+Palyvoda's literary works have been translated to German, Croatian, Italian, Korean, and French.

-From 2004 to 2012 he was a member of the jury of the international competition of literary works and translations in Esperanto "Liro".
+From 2004 to 2012, he was a member of the jury of the international competition of literary works and translations in Esperanto "Liro".

+Palyvoda is the author of the poetry books "Against Time" (in Ukrainian"), Lutsk, Vezha-Druk, 2021, and "Pendolo" (in Esperanto and Korean translated by Jang Jeong Yeol (Ombro), Seoul, South Korea, Azalea, 2023.
+He is a translator and the redactor of the book "Pli leĝera ol aero" by Khrystyna Kozlovska in Esperanto published by Mondial (New-York, USA).

 Music

-Petro Palyvoda is a songwriter.
-His poems were set to music by composers:
+Palyvoda is a songwriter.
+His poems have been set to music by composers, including: